 "Postal Improvement Week" has been set for May 1, by the Postmaster General.
-This is the first general campaign of its kind in the Postal Service paign of its kind in the Postar Service for several decades.
-Business men and their organizations, large users of the mail, newspapers, motion pictures, advertisers, and the entire organiza-tion-of 326,000 postal workers are to be enlisted in this country-wide campaign of interest in postal improvements.
+This is the first general campaign of its kind in the Postal Service several decades.
+Business mer and their organizations, large users of the mail, newspapers, motion pictures, advertisers, and the entire organiza-tion of 326,000 postal workers are to be enlisted in this country-wide campaign of interest in postal improvements.